-This kit includes a special low-temperature ultra-fine leaded solder wire.
-Including the solder with the kit ensures that you will have solder that can be used to mount the surface-mount parts in the kit.
+This kit includes a special low-temperature ultra-fine leaded solder wire, Kester 245 p/n 24-6337-8807.
+Including the solder with the kit ensures that you will have solder that can be used to easily mount the surface-mount parts in the kit.
 Leaded solders have been used for over a century in electronic assembly, but you should take the following precautions when using it (or just about any chemical, for that matter):